 Frequently affected genes are:

-• CLN6 : Responsible for the transport of certain molecules within the cell.
+• CLN6: Responsible for the transport of certain molecules within the cell.

-• CLN8 : Involvement in lipid processing and transport.
+• CLN8: Involvement in lipid processing and transport.

-Pathogenesis: How the disease occurs
+Pathogenesis: How the disease develops

-1. Malfunction of the lysosomes : The genetic mutation impairs the activity of one or more lysosomal enzymes.
-The result is an accumulation of ceroid lipofuscin, a pigmented waste product that cannot be further broken down in the cells.
+1. Lysosome dysfunctionThe genetic mutation impairs the activity of one or more lysosomal enzymes.
+This results in an accumulation of ceroid lipofuscin, a pigmented waste product that cannot be further broken down within the cells.

-2. Accumulation of ceroid lipofuscin : This substance accumulates primarily in nerve cells, but also in other cell types such as glial cells.
+2. accumulation of ceroid lipofuscinThis substance accumulates primarily in nerve cells, but also in other cell types such as glial cells.
 It is neurotoxic and leads to dysfunction and death of the affected cells.

-3. Neuronal cell loss : The progressive accumulation of the material causes inflammatory reactions and oxidative stress.
-This leads to degeneration and loss of nerve cells, particularly in the brain and retina.
+3. Neuronal cell lossThe progressive accumulation of this material causes inflammatory reactions and oxidative stress.
+This leads to the degeneration and loss of nerve cells, particularly in the brain and retina.

-4. Neurological symptoms : With the loss of nerve cells, symptoms such as movement disorders, vision loss and cognitive deficits manifest themselves.
-These symptoms progressively worsen as more and more nerve cells are damaged.
+4. Neurological symptomsWith the loss of nerve cells, symptoms such as movement disorders, vision loss, and cognitive deficits manifest.
+These symptoms worsen progressively as more and more nerve cells are damaged.

 Influence of external factors